sajidahmed21/Poppin/deliverables/iteration-1.review.md

 __Decisions that did not prove to be pretty well include__:

  * Not properly listing (or identifying) the different sources / ways to check for prior existence of similar applications has turned out be a bit frustrating.
-Google searches often did not reveal such similar applications, possbile due to their low popularity and / or cusomtomization of search results, amongst many other reasons.
+Google searches often did not reveal such similar applications, possibly due to their low popularity and / or cusomtomization of search results, amongst many other reasons.

  We therefore, came up with a couple of ideas and were on the verge of finalizing them, before we were informed about the existence of similar applications by our TA (Adam).

- * Managing our weekly meetings has been _challenging_, as everyone has conflicting schedules, although we've managed to make it work to some degree, especially by extending meetings which start on Google Hangout and extend into Slack.
+ * Managing our weekly meetings has been _challenging_, as everyone has conflicting schedules, although we've managed to make it work to some degree, especially by extending meetings which start on Google Hangouts to continue onto Slack.

 __Following are the changes we would like to make to our process__: